Focus on what you can do for a potential sponsor rather than what they can give you

 One of the biggest and most common mistakes in seeking sponsorship is to think only of your own needs and wants.
-Your sponsorship proposal therefore tends to be about you rather than focusing on the sponsor’s needs.
-The huge mistake is to think your proposal is all about you; it should be about what you can offer them – and their target market!
+But you should be focusing on the commercial benefit you can offer them and their target market.

-Sponsorship is about the commercial benefit you can offer a potential sponsor.
+Sponsorship is about the commercial benefit you can offer.
 There is no magic bullet that will motivate a sponsor to throw money at your deserving cause – unless you have thought out a win-win proposition.
 You need to package a combination of benefits that will provide them with value for money.

 Sponsors aren’t holding their breath waiting for your approach.
 They are besieged by heaps of applicants seeking money.
 Therefore, the power in the relationship lies heavily in their hands, and you need to tailor the content of your proposal to suit the sponsor’s unique requirements.

 You need to be able to offer a sponsor an avenue for them to reach out to their target market.
 In this sense you are a ‘middleman’ or conduit – a way for the sponsor to strengthen their connection to their target market.